mikaells/RibDif/README.md

 ~/RibDif/RibDif.sh -g "Mycoplasma bovis"

-Running Ruegeria will take a minute or two, while large genera like Bacillus might take more than an hour as it has 7000+ genomes with 10+ 16S genes.
+Running Ruegeria will less than a minute, while large genera like Bacillus might take more than an hour as it has 7000+ genomes with 10+ 16S genes.